Knotx/knotx-fragments/handler/README.md

 | TIMEOUT                |  No  |
 | Failure                |  No  |
 | Exception              |  No  |

-TIMEOUT - `doAction` does not end withing the required time (`circuitBreakerOptions.timeout`), please note that `doAction` is not interrupted by a circuit breaker Failure - `doAction` fails, means that `doAction` calls `failed` method on result handler Exception - `doAction` throws an exception

 ### In-memory Cache Behaviour
 It wraps a simple action with cache.
 It caches a payload values added by a `doAction` action and